 If you’re an iPhone user, you’d frankly be crazy to consider the TicWatch Pro 3 over the Apple Watch SE.
 The app support is beyond anything Wear OS can offer, the health tracking is improved, and Apple’s typical excellence in pairing top hardware with top software is showcased for just $279 on the entry-level model.

 There’s also the Fitbit Sense for $329.
 It offers superior biometrics tracking and even longer battery life, though the software experience is a little lacking.
+You may instead want to look at the Fitbit Versa 3, which offers the core Fitbit experience for a little less without losing much overall.
 Meanwhile, the $305 Garmin Vivoactive 4 is our favorite fitness-focused smartwatch in this price bracket.

 TicWatch Pro 3 review: Verdict